Arsonists torch Melania Trump statue in Slovenia | DW | 09.07.2020

 The sculpture of the US first lady stood close to her hometown of Sevnica, Slovenia.
 It had attracted controversy, with some calling it a scarecrow while others likened it to the Virgin Mary.

-Arsonists set fire to set fire to a wooden statue representing United States first lady Melania Trump in her birth country of Slovenia, local media reported on Wednesday.
+Arsonists set fire to a wooden statue representing United States first lady Melania Trump in her birth country of Slovenia, local media reported on Wednesday.

 The incident took place on July 4, when Independence Day in the US is celebrated.